mgajdo/ocaml/README.md

 ```
 $ opam init
 ```
-opam init will ask you if you want it to adjust some of the config files for your shell.
+'opam init' will ask you if you want it to adjust some of the config files for your shell.
 We recommend you say yes here so as to automate adjusting the PATH environment variable of your shell and to prepare your environment in other ways.
 Note that this will only take effect on a newly launched shell.

 You can check if your environment is set up properly by running
 ```